ECU researchers find potential COVID-19 treatment with new nanotechnology - NewsBreak

 GREENVILLE, N.C.
 (WNCT) — A pair of researchers at East Carolina University Brody School of Medicine have discovered that new nanotechnology may have therapeutic benefits in the treatment of SARS-CoV2, the virus that causes COVID-19.

-The ECU patented technology is called “SNAT,” or Smart Nano-Enabled Antiviral Therapy.
+The ECU patented technology is called “SNAT,” standing for Smart Nano-Enabled Antiviral Therapy.

 Pokhrel and Akula wanted to create a treatment that is more accessible in areas or countries with poor infrastructure.

-They also said it’s highly safe to lung cells, skin cells and it is also non-irritating to the eyes.
+They also say it’s “highly safe to lung cells, skin cells and it is also non-irritating to the eyes.”

 Comments / 0